Learning how to record a podcast on GarageBand can save you a lot of money and really boost your podcast quality!

 How to add music in your podcast using GarageBand

-To add your music (royalty free, of course) for your podcast intro and outro, you’ll need to perform the same steps as for the main audio track.
+To add your podcast music for your intro and outro, you’ll need to perform the same steps as for the main audio track. 🎸

 Once added, you’ll need to embed it at the time of recording where you want it and, as such, perform the automation as seen earlier.

-For this recording, I advanced the main track by 15 seconds to embed my intro music.
-The automation at the end is used as a transition effect to introduce my voice.
-The automation on the main track allows me to hide an interference sound that I had previously recorded.
+For example, maybe you advance the main track by 15 seconds to embed your intro music.
+The automation at the end is used as a transition effect to introduce the host’s voice.
+The automation on the main track allows you to hide an interference sound that had been previously recorded.

 Now all you need to do is continue editing your podcast and adjust the sound.